andrewilf/Battleship/README.md

 # Battleship
-Battleship game
+Battleship game v 1.0

 Play game here: https://andrewilf.github.io/Battleship/

 Battleship is a turn based game where two players are trying to sink the opposing players fleet.
 Each player has 5 ships in their fleet of varying sizes and take turns to targets coordinates on the opponents board.
-Any time a player hit a segment of an opposing ship, they get to attack again.
+Any time a player hits a segment of an opposing ship, they get to attack again.
 A ship is sunk when all parts of it have been hit by the opponent.

 Most of the visual features of this game were done with mostly vanilla javaScript and JQuery.